-- The teacher population of 9 teachers has declined by 67% over five years.
+- The teacher population of 10 teachers has stayed relatively flat over five years.

-|ITT Technical Institute-Greenville||Community College Avg.|
+|ITT Technical Institute-Greenville||(SC) Community College Avg.|

-|Institution Level||Four or more years||At least 2 but less than 4 years|
+|Institution Level||Less than 2 yrs||At least 2 but less than 4 years|

 |Total Faculty||10 staff||55 staff|

-|Total Enrollment||398 students||1,296 students|
+|Total Enrollment||269 students||1,260 students|

-|# Full-Time Students||311 students||814 students|
+|# Full-Time Students||201 students||726 students|

-|# Part-Time Students||87 students||1,040 students|
+|# Part-Time Students||68 students||534 students|

 |% Unknown races|

-Source: 2005 (latest year available) IPEDS
+Source: 2015 (or latest year available) IPEDS